tc39/notes/meetings/2019-06/june-5.md

 DE: discussed optional call before.
 Waldemar mentioned this rationale 3 times.
 Rather have this proposal continue rather than have argue about optional call.
 Proposal gives lots of benefits to JS programmers, if you're confused about optional call, you can look it up.
 People can learn about it if people are confused.

 LBR:  If language is getting harder to learn, I think that's a bad point.
-We should have separate proposal.
+We should have a separate proposal.
 Don't think I have energy to engage.

 DE: that's what some of us to in that case, giving up.